What happens when my child participates in a research study?

 However, we always aim to share the general results of studies in scientific journals (e.g., “The majority of three-year-olds chose option A; the majority of five-year-olds chose option B.”).
 You can click here to see some examples of scientific research published with data collected online with children.
 There can be a long lag between conducting a study and publication — your five-year-olds might be eight-year-olds before the results are in press!
 So in addition to scientific publications, many of the labs that post studies on this website have ways for parents to sign up to receive updates on results.

-We always create a summer newsletter each year that describes our recent research projects and goes over what we’ve learned so far, to provide an update to all the wonderful people who have helped make this research possible.
-You can read it on our Research Page!
+We always create a newsletter each year that describes our recent research projects and goes over what we’ve learned so far, to provide an update to all the wonderful people who have helped make this research possible.
+You can find it here!

 I want to sign up!
 How do I participate?